austin1howard/aka/README.md

 aka
 ===

-Lightweight Markup language with similar syntax as txt2tags
+Lightweight Markup language with similar syntax as txt2tags.
+Rewritten with better syntax and full object-oriented support.